 These springs are yet another suitable location to watch the Northern Light show!

 The Aurora Ice Museum is the perfect foil to the Chena Hot Springs, right next to the latter.

 Designed in the form of a beautiful igloo and constructed out of 1,000 tons of solid ice and snow, this unique museum exhibits artifacts of ice art.

-Some of them are done in beautiful colors which shimmer in dazzling patterns on the ice surfaces.
+Some of them are in beautiful colors that shimmer in dazzling patterns on the ice surfaces.

 Finally, relax at the ice bar and enjoy your favorite cocktails, all served in beautiful ice glasses.

 Our recommendation is to try out their vodka martini – and of course, you would want it shaken, not stirred.